mckulpa/kubernetes-backend-demo/kubernetes/step11/EXERCISE.md

 Notice Chart Version did not change
-Notice Revision changes with each upgrade even when nothing changes, and we rerun the command Notice App Version does not have to be in line with container image versions used
+Notice Revision changes with each upgrade even when nothing changes, and we rerun the command Notice App Version in theory does not have to be in line with container image versions used, it is purely informational